 The Facilities department and Lab Coordinators will maintain and provide all necessary personal protective equipment (PPE), engineering controls (e.g., sharps containers, labels, red bags) as required by the standard.

-The Payroll/Benefits office will be responsible for ensuring appropriate employee health and MIOSHA records are maintained.
+Human Resources will be responsible for new employee training and ensuring appropriate employee health and MIOSHA records are maintained.